bmbrands/moodle_themingtemplate/README.md

 Simply download the zipfile from this location: https://github.com/bmbrands/moodle_themingtemplate/archive/master.zip

+To work using this template on a windows machine you need a local webserver.
+I recommend using Mongoose as a local webserver if you have not configured and setup up a local webserver already.
+You can download the lightweight Mongoose webserver from: https://code.google.com/p/mongoose

 Unzip it somewhere on your computer.
 Then click the home.html file, it should open in your default browser.
 If it looks somewhat like this you are ready to go.

 ![Image of template](https://github.com/bmbrands/moodle_themingtemplate/blob/master/images/screenshottemplate.png)